Circuits-and-Systems-Lab-CASlab/UPSET/docs/set_analysis_flow.md

 #### SET Probability Computation in Detailed TimeStamp-based STA-mode

 In contrast to "Vanilla" STA-mode, where MAX analysis is performed for the computation of the output SET probability, in the Detailed TimeStamp-based mode the output SET pulse probability depends on the output pulse case (presented in this [table](#tab:detailed_time_stamp_based_sta_mode_input_output_combinations)) based on which the output SET is constructed.
-Table \ref{tab:detailed_set_prob_computation} presents the equations for the computation of the output SET pulse probability for each output pulse case.
+The following [table](#tab:detailed_set_prob_computation) presents the equations for the computation of the output SET pulse probability for each output pulse case.

 <table markdown id="tab:detailed_set_prob_computation">
 <caption><strong>Detailed TimeStamp-based STA-mode Output SET Probability Computation</strong></caption>